viniciuspjardim/color-beans/README.md

 Robotnik's Mean Bean Machine game or read the source code documentation, for example, the [Map](core/src/com/vpjardim/colorbeans/Map.java) class.

-> The game is in a pre alpha stage.
+> Color Beans is in pre alpha stage.
 Do not expect a finished product.

 ## Gallery